juxor/afaq/markdown/secI1.md

 Of course, our discussion is affected by the fact that "actually existing" capitalism has various forms of state-intervention.
-Some of these "socialise" costs and risks, such as publicly funded creation of an infrastructure and Research and Development (R&amp;D).
-Given that much R&amp;D is conducted via state funding (via universities, military procurements, and so on) and (of course!) the profits of such research are then privatised, question arises would the initial research have gone ahead if the costs had not been "socialised"?
+Some of these "socialise" costs and risks, such as publicly funded creation of an infrastructure and Research and Development (R&D).
+Given that much R&D is conducted via state funding (via universities, military procurements, and so on) and (of course!) the profits of such research are then privatised, question arises would the initial research have gone ahead if the costs had not been "socialised"?
 Would Mises' _"exact"_ calculation have resulted in, say, the internet being developed?
 If, as seems likely, not, does it not mean our current use of the World Wide Web is an inefficient use of resources?
 Then there are the numerous state interventions which exist to ensure that certain activities become "efficient" (i.e., profitable) such as specifying and defending intellectual property rights, the limited liability of corporations and enforcing capitalist property rights (in land, for example).
 While we take this activity for granted when evaluating capitalism, they are serious imperfections in the market and so what counts as an "efficient" use of resources.
 Other state interventions aim to reduce uncertainty and stabilise the market, such as welfare maintaining aggregate demand.

 Removing these "imperfections" in the market would substantially affect the persuasiveness of Mises' case. _"What data we do have,"_ notes Doug Henwood,